 - June 2020 / San Francisco Design Week 2020 Award: Altruistic/Non-Profit Design

 Memorials are works of art and architecture that embody collective experience and provide a space for remembrance.
 Presented in conjunction with Justice is Beauty: The Work of MASS Design Group, the Gun Violence Memorial Project is a tribute to the thousands of lives lost to gun violence in America.
-The Memorial features four houses comprising 700 glass bricks each, a number that represents the average number of lives taken by gun violence each week across the country.

 “Our goal was to communicate the enormity of the epidemic while also honoring the individuals whose lives have been taken.
 The recognizable form of the wood lattice and glass houses are but the framework in which the more intimate narrative is shared; the memorial is the willingness of families to share personal artifacts and stories of their loved ones.” —Jha D. Williams, MASS Design Group